Skip to content

 await buf.flush();

-console.log(user.id); // auto-generated PK
+console.log(user.id); // 42 — auto-generated PK written back!

 save — Plain object INSERT

-For quick inserts without creating an instance:
+For quick inserts when you don't need an entity instance:

 typescript